Meet the Team

 Clawdette developed her tough-as-nails, scratch-your-face-off demeanor from her first job as a self-employed barn cat.
 When a life-threatening event brought her inside to heal, Clawdette decided to remain a permanent indoor cat and took over rule of the house.
 Her minions never question her authority (well, sometimes Hygge did, but Bradley, NEVER).

-If you have questions about the Hygge Bank or our work with shelters and rescues, please contact Clawdette’s assistants.
+If you have questions about our work with shelters and rescues, please contact Clawdette’s assistants.